Getoar Mjeku: Early life and education

-Getoar Mjeku was born in Prishtina, Kosovo, to a middle-class family with ties to Gjilan and the Llap region.
+Getoar Mjeku was born in Pristina, Kosovo, to a middle-class family with ties to Gjilan and the Llap region.
 His given name, Getoar, is a portmanteau or initialism with the names of major Albanian dialects and sub-ethnic groups.
 He explains his family name as a word derived from the Latin medicus, meaning medical doctor.
 His father, Mehmet, was a reporter at Radio Prishtina who started his own business after Albanian-language radio and television were shut down by Serbian occupation.
-His mother, Fatime, is a dentist whose private office was used by the dental school of the University of Prishtina for several years, as Albanian-language education was suppressed under the Serbian regime.
+His mother, Fatime, is a dentist whose private office was used by the dental school of the University of Pristina for several years, as Albanian-language education was suppressed under the Serbian regime.

 Getoar and his family spent four months in France as refugees during the 1998–1999 Kosovo War.

-Mjeku attended Ismail Qemali elementary and middle school and completed grades 9 through 11 at Mehmet Akif College in Prishtina.
+Mjeku attended Ismail Qemali elementary and middle school and completed grades 9 through 11 at Mehmet Akif College in Pristina.
 At 16, he was hired as a sportscaster by RTV21, where he covered major sports events and prepared and directed a weekly television program on basketball for a year.

 In September 2005, Mjeku moved to Texas for education, sponsored by a Kosovo Albanian family.
 He attended Memorial Hall School in Houston, Texas, graduating valedictorian in May 2006.
 Mjeku then received a full scholarship from Texas Lutheran University, a liberal arts institution in Seguin, Texas, where he enrolled in the honors program.
 Mjeku majored in political science with a pre-concentration and minored in Spanish, and graduated magna cum laude with a bachelor of arts degree in May 2010.
 During his undergraduate studies, he spent a semester at American University in Washington, DC, and a summer's program at Universidad Nacional in Heredia, Costa Rica.

 As a freshman in college, Mjeku began writing for Albanian-language publications and translated a book into English.
 Mjeku worked as a broadcaster for the Voice of America Albanian service for a year, 2010–2011, following his college graduation.

 In August 2011, Mjeku enrolled in the Juris Doctor program at SMU Dedman School of Law in Dallas, Texas.
 He was a summer clerk with a Houston-based firm, attended the SMU Oxford law programme, and joined the SMU civil clinic as a student attorney and chief counsel.
 He graduated cum laude in May 2014 and passed the Texas bar that summer.